Samarkand: Shia Muslims

-The Samarqand Vilayat is one of the two regions of Uzbekistan (along with Bukhara Vilayat) that is home to a large number of Shiites.
-The total population of the Samarqand Vilayat is more than 3,720,000 people (2019).
+The Samarqand Vilayat is one of the two regions of Uzbekistan (along with Bukhara Vilayat) that are home to a large number of Shiites.
+The total population of the Samarkand Vilayat is more than 3,720,000 people (2019).

 There are no exact data on the number of Shiites in the city of Samarkand, but the city has several Shiite mosques and madrasas.
 The largest of these are the Punjabi Mosque, the Punjabi Madrassah, and the Mausoleum of Mourad Avliya.
 Every year, the Shiites of Samarkand celebrate Ashura, as well as other memorable Shiite dates and holidays.